samanthamoss87/thai_massage/README.md

 </div>

 - #000000 was used in all the font text
-- #198754 was used as the main color such as Footer Background, Button Text, Border and backgraund
+- #198754 was used as the main colour such as Footer Background, Button Text, Border and background
-- #ffc800 was used as the hover color of the navbar links
+- #ffc800 was used as the hover colour of the navbar links
 - #FFFFFF was the main background on all ages

 ## Typography